Entry level pathways

 Pathways to develop your career with us and the Australian Public Service (APS).

-We’re a large department making a difference to Australians.
+We’re a large agency making a difference to Australians.
 We provide the services and payments they need, when they need them.

 We employ people who want to make a difference.
 We look for people who are enthusiastic, have an interest in our work and want to improve our services for the community.